actions/runner/docs/preview/outdated/yamlgettingstarted-localrun.md

-# YAML getting started - Run local (internal only, public preview soon)
+# YAML getting started - Run local (feature is in progress, removing docs for now since it is in flux)

 The agent supports locally testing YAML configuration without queuing a build against the server.